aldiset/dns-check/README.md

 ## what is dns-check ?
 dns-check is tools open source to check dns record domain

+### note
+- python 3.9
+- error if use python 3.8 or before

 ### how to use it ?
 ```curl
     curl --request POST \